 - Pain and suffering

-Some bicycle accident victims are discouraged from filing a personal injury lawsuit after an insurance adjuster has misinformed them on the worth of their case.
-Do not hold the information that the negligent party’s insurance company provides you with a high regard.
-Remember their only goal is to coerce you into taking the lowest amount of compensation for your case.
+Some collision victims are discouraged from filing a personal injury lawsuit after an insurance adjuster misinformed them on their case’s worth.
+Do not hold the information that the negligent party’s insurance company provides you with high regard.
+Remember, their only goal is to coerce you into taking the lowest amount of compensation for your case.
 They also want to detour you from thinking that you deserve more than their offer.

 Each bike crash claim is unique.
 There is not a standard set of compensation that each bicycle accident victim will receive.

-The worth of your injury case is dependent on how many damages and losses you have experienced from your accident.
-Only a Los Angeles bicycle accident attorney can present you with a thorough estimation of the amount of compensation that you can obtain from your claim.
+Your injury case’s worth depends on how many damages and losses you have experienced from your accident.
+Only a Los Angeles bike wreck attorney can present you with thorough estimation of the amount of compensation that you can obtain from your claim.

 Speak to a Los Angeles Bicycle Accident Lawyer

-If you've been injured in a Los Angeles bike collision contact a Bisnar Chase Los Angeles Bike Collision Lawyers for a Free Case Evaluation.
+Contact Bisnar Chase Los Angeles Bike Collision Lawyers for a Free Case Evaluation if you’ve been injured in a Los Angeles bike collision.
 You may be entitled to recovery and compensation.

-Bisnar Chase has been helping injured bike accident victims in Los Angeles, Orange and the Inland Empire since 1978 and has established a 96% success rate.
-The firm has spent over 40 years working to obtain justice for plaintiffs and has won over $500 Million for our clients.
+Bisnar Chase has been helping injured bike accident victims in Los Angeles, Orange County, and the Inland Empire since 1978 and has established a 99% success rate.
+The firm has spent over 44 years working to obtain justice for plaintiffs and has won over $750 million for our clients.
 We are familiar with LA courts and defense teams after spending decades taking cases to trial and mediation.

 Dangerous Intersections in L.A.